 before you travel

 Before you travel, you must register on the website madeirasafe.com.
 I write ‘must’, but if you don’t there are no sanctions.
 But it will speed up the whole procedure considerably upon arrival in Madeira.
 All questions are simple enough.
 I registered myself, not because I plan to travel but because I wanted to be able to tell and show you how it works.
-I entered a date for my flight in autumn next year, which I can change when I really will travel.
+I entered a date for my flight in autumn 2021, which I can change when I really will travel.
 It is a straightforward process, apart from one or two details which I will point out later.
+I have noticed that the MadeiraSafe website and app have changed recently, so the images and screenshots below no longer show reality.
+However, the contents have not changed, with one exception: Madeirasafe now also offers the possibility to book your free test for your return trip, if you haven’t used up your free test upon arrival.

 separate mobile phone numbers and separate email addies